MFarabi619/LaTeXResumeSync/README.md

     - This is a project that that does solve a problem, and needs to solve it well.
         - I have no other choice but to maintain it and provide the best possible experience, because this is something I actively use.
     - I considered getting this project started as a hackathon submission, but this is too niche of a problem to have a meaningful impact on society.
+- Why I wrote all this?
+    - So that I myself could get clarity on EXACTLY what I want to accomplish; when, how and why.
+        - I always write a project brief for myself.
+            - The process of creating that brief often allows me to get an immense amount of clarity on my objectives and even identify flaws in my approach.
+            - Every single line of code is technical debt.
+I don't want my whole project to become technical debt because my objective wasn't exactly what I thought it was going to be.
+    - Also because I've quickly come to realize that most of our problems as a society are not technical, but rather communication/requirements/objectives/agendas.
+    - We often do an excellent job in the technical department, but do a very poor job around processes, project/product management, and communication.
+    - Rather than having to explain this project to someone verbally, I can simply give them the link to this repo so that they can read it as a memo.